zarr-developers/blog/_posts/2025-03-20-switching-to-effver.markdown

 Our users assume that major releases Zarr-Python will contain sweeping changes, not tiny adjustments to public APIs.
 So releasing version 4 of Zarr-Python because we changed the default values of a few functions would likely confuse people.

 We learned that SemVer does not actually fit our project very well, so we decided to update the versioning policy accordingly.
-If you are interested in the developer discussion about this topic, see this [Github issue](https://github.com/zarr-developers/zarr-python/issues/2889).
+If you are interested in the developer discussion about this topic, see [Github issue 2889](https://github.com/zarr-developers/zarr-python/issues/2889).

 ### Our new versioning policy